Ichneutica panda: Description

 More strongly marked forms of I. panda can be confused with I. falsidica.
 However the antennae of male I. panda have shorter pectinations and both the male and female I. panda lack or have unclearly defined dark dash marks on their hindwing termen in comparison to the more vivid marks in specimens of I. falsidica.

 Distribution

 This species is endemic to New Zealand.
 It is only found in the central and southern parts of the South Island.
 Although this species has been collected in Canterbury, this was over 60 years ago with a specimen collected at Arthur's Pass in 1958 and at Bealey River in 1959.
 It has also not been recollected at the Wilderness Scientific Reserve since 1941.

 Habitat

 The preferred habitat of this species is shrublands in alpine and subalpine zones as well as in river terraces.

 Behaviour

-Adults of this species are on the wing between December to February.
+Adults of this species are on the wing between December and February.